The kitten will come from the best very breeding lines from throughout the world and will be to the bengal breed standard.

 A 5 day course of Panacur at 6 weeks against Giardia, Lung, Hook, Tape and Roundworms.

 Drontal All wormer at 9 weeks and at 12 weeks with Advocate Spot On which protects against Round, Hook and Heartworm, Earmites and also Flea's and their larva.

 Kittens start to be weaned at around 4 weeks old but this can vary depending on size of litter etc.

 They are fed 3 to 4 wet food meals per day.
-We give either "Natural Instincts" raw chicken weaning paste meat or Porta 21 canned chicken or tuna in the morning, at midday at teatime and another meal in the evening.
+We give either "Barkin Bistro" raw chicken paste meat or Porta 21 canned chicken or tuna in the morning, at midday at teatime and another meal in the evening.